Restrictive Feeding Practices

 You think: If I can do this, my child will be just the right size and shape, well-nourished, and feeding him will be struggle-free.

-In a nutshell, restrictive feeding practices involve controlling every little bite that goes into your child’s mouth.
+In a nutshell, food restriction, or restrictive feeding practices, involve controlling every little bite that goes into your child’s mouth.

 Controlling food portions by pre-portioning your child’s dinner plate or offering “snack packs,” is one way parents show food control over their children.